 Conflict comes in so many shapes and sizes.
+We all need to know how to handle conflict in ministry.
 Sometimes it finds you and other times you need to create it.
 No one really wants conflict because it causes us to slow down and address something that’s messy.
-But the reality is that you cannot ignore it.
-Instead you need to:

 The tendency is to hide from conflict, but all that does is create gaps in communication.
 If the relationship isn’t solid then suspicion will fill in.

 - Communicating with all who are involved.

 - Creating a plan to address the situation.